Sunday, 25 June 2023

 7. Correct firmware target

-Check on the product page for the correct firmware target for your board.
+Check on the product page or manual for the correct firmware target for your board.

 The target name is sometimes not obvious.
 For example for the Matek F405 Wing firmware target is MatekF405SE.